-Loudoun County Public Library offers free notary services to its customers.
-Notary services are provided by appointment.
-Walk-in appointments may be taken, but it's best to call ahead to determine if a notary is available.
+Loudoun County Public Library offers limited, free notary services to its customers.
+Notary services are provided by appointment at all locations.
+Walk-in appointments may be taken, but it's best to call your branch first ensure a notary is available.

 Please be aware that LCPL notaries follow these guidelines: